fingo/spata/readme.md

 val result = records.compile.toList.unsafeRunSync // run everything while converting result to list
 ```

-Another example may be taken from [FS2 readme](https://fs2.io/) assuming,
+Another example may be taken from [FS2 readme](https://fs2.io/),
-that the data is stored in CSV format with two fields, `date` and `temp`:
+assuming that the data is stored in CSV format with two fields, `date` and `temp`:
 ```scala
 import java.nio.file.Paths
 import scala.io.Codec